 There is no requirement that students restrict their choice of courses to those given by one Department.
 Most students take courses from a small number of subject areas, but some take a wide variety.
 Courses may be selected freely from those available, within the constraints of the lecture timetable, which is arranged carefully to avoid, as far as possible, clashes between related courses.
-It is therefore not possible for students to sit examination papers in two courses that are lectured at the same time (see Section 8 - Examinations and Assessment).
-The lecture timetable is published at www.maths.cam.ac.uk/lecturelists.
+It is not possible for students to sit examination papers in two courses that are lectured at the same time (see Section 9 - Examinations and Assessment).
+Students should note that this remains the case even for Michaelmas term courses that may not be delivered live in their scheduled time slot.